learn-js/learnjs/readme.md

 - Prototypal inheritance.
 - Constructors.
 - And other patterns.
 [Let us know what you'd like to see covered](http://hi@learnjs.io).

+# Learn.js
+> A guidebook to building projects with javascript.

+Like the book?
+You can purchase it at [learnjs.io](http://learnjs.io).
+You can help guide the development of the book by submitting errata and topic requests to [the book's issues queue](https://github.com/learn-js/learnjs/issues).

+# THE BASICS

+## In this section, we'll get started learning:

+### Chrome's Developer Tools
+All browsers include tools for evaluating, debugging, and auditing your code and your site's performance.
+This section will introduce you to the tools offered in the browser Chrome, and later in the book we'll go into these tools in more detail.

+### Basic html and css
+For many of our projects in this book, html and css will be kept as minimal as possible.
+This refresher will get you up to speed if you haven't worked with css or html much before.

+### Javascript syntax, variables, data types, functions, and style guidelines
+Here we'll go over the basic parts of javascript.
+We'll cover the equivalents of a programming language's grammar and punctuation, as well as the basic building blocks of javascript: strings, numbers, booleans, arrays, objects, and functions.
+We'll also briefly explore style guidelines for writing javascript that help will ensure your code is readable and maintainable for you and others.

+### Node.js and npm
+Server side javascript is a seriously awesome thing, and while this book will only give an introductory look at what's possible, we'll be using many command line tools based on node.js that are installable using `npm`, node's package manager.

+### Bower, browserify, and grunt
+The command line tools we'll use most commonly in this book are bower, browserify, and grunt.
+Bower is a package manager for client-side javascript and css.
+Browserify is a tool that allows us to organize javascript in modules that work the same as node.js modules (and we can even use node modules in our browser code).
+Grunt is a build tool we'll use to automate repetitive tasks in javascript development.
+We'll combine bower, browserify, and grunt in the more complicated projects for awesome automation of our code.

+### Git and GitHub
+Git is a tool for tracking, sharing, and collaborating on versions of your code, and GitHub is the defacto resource for hosting code online.
+These are essential tools for anyone working on the web, and we'll use them in every part of the book.

+### Testing javascript
+Writing tests for your code does two things: ensure your code works as expected when changes are made, and provides examples of usage of your project.
+When applicable we'll write the tests for a project first, before writing the code that does the real work, and we'll describe later why this is a useful workflow.

 # Hello, javascript.
 It's nice to meet you.